1947 Polish parliamentary election: Aftermath

-Many members of opposition parties, including Mikołajczyk – who would have likely become the Prime Minister of Poland had the election been honest – saw no hope in further struggle and, fearing for their lives, left the country.
+Many members of opposition parties, including Mikołajczyk who would have likely become the Prime Minister of Poland had the election been honest, saw no hope in further struggle; fearing for their lives, they left the country.
 Western governments issued only token protests, if any, which led many anti-Communist Poles to speak of postwar "Western betrayal".
-In the same year, the new Communist-dominated Legislative Sejm adopted the Small Constitution of 1947, and Bierut, who was also a citizen of the USSR, was elected president by the parliament.

-With the support of a majority in its own right and the departure of Mikołajczyk, the Communist-dominated government set about consolidating its now-total control over the country—a process completed in 1948, when the Communists forced what remained of the Polish Socialist Party to merge with them to form the Polish United Workers Party.
+In the same year, the new Communist-dominated legislative Sejm adopted the Small Constitution of 1947, and Bierut, who was also a Soviet citizen, was elected president by the parliament.
+With the support of a majority in its own right and the departure of Mikołajczyk, the Communist-dominated government set about consolidating its now-total control over the country—a process completed in 1948, when the Communists forced what remained of the Polish Socialist Party to merge with them to form the Polish United Workers' Party.

 Gomułka wanted to adapt the Soviet blueprint to Polish circumstances, and believed it was possible to be both a Communist and a Polish patriot at the same time.
-He was also wary of the Cominform, and opposed forced collectivization of agriculture.
-His line was branded as "rightist-nationalist deviation," and he was pushed out as party leader in 1948 in favour of Bierut.
+He was also wary of the Cominform and opposed forced collectivization of agriculture.
+His line was branded as "rightist-nationalist deviation", and he was pushed out as party leader in 1948 in favour of Bierut.

 The PSL lingered on for a year and a half under increasing harassment.
 In 1949, the rump of the PSL merged with the pro-Communist People's Party to form the United People's Party.
-Along with the other legal minor party in Poland, the Democratic Party, it was part of the Communist-led coalition.
-However, this grouping increasingly took on a character similar to other "coalitions" in the Communist world.
+Along with the other legal minor party in Poland, the Democratic Party, it was part of the Communist-led coalition; however, this grouping increasingly took on a character similar to other "coalitions" in the Communist world.
 The ZSL and SD were reduced to being mostly subservient satellites of the Communists, and were required to accept the Communists' "leading role" as a condition of their continued existence.
 As a result, this would be the last election in which true opposition parties would be even nominally allowed to take part until the partly free election of 1989.